-To handle this error:
+Follow these steps to handle this error:

-- 1. Type dbdict in the Service Manager command line, and press Enter. - 2.
+- 1. Type dbdict in the Service Manager command line, and then press Enter. - 2.
 In the File Name field, type the table name indicated by the error message, and click Search. - 3.
-Click the Keys tab.

-- 4. Position the mouse point in the key name part of an empty key structure, and click New Field/Key. - 5.
+Click the Keys tab. - 4.
+Position the mouse point in the key name part of an empty key structure, and click New Field/Key. - 5.
 Select the appropriate key type from the combo list, and add the appropriate field to the key, as indicated by the error message. - 6.
 Click Add, and click Yes to confirm. - 7.
 Click the Keys tab, and click OK to save the change. - 8.
-Repeat steps 1 through 7 for each key that failed to be added.
+Continue to follow steps 1 through step 7 for each key that failed to be added.